The Eyes Have It

 On the sculpture garden plaza Mrs. Robinson found Molly looking at an image of Sean on her iPad.

 "Molly!
 You found a shot of Sean?
 Good.
-Let's go inside; I've got something to show you."
+Let's go inside.
+I have something to show you."

 The women went into the pavilion and got coffee before they sat down.
 Mrs. Robinson opened her folder which contained some papers and a couple of photographs.